 Therapy and Counseling

 Online therapy sessions are a game-changer.
-Our nation’s shortage of mental health professionals means that many people aren’t getting the help they need.
+Our nation’s shortage of mental health professionals and the opioid epidemic means that many people aren’t getting the help they need.
 Online therapy and counseling services offer the intimacy of a face-to-face visit, with the comfort of the patient’s own home.
 Patients can consult with you on short notice, in non-emergency situations where they may otherwise use walk-in hours, or be unable to schedule an appointment.
+Using virtual care for behavioral health visits also alleviates one of the biggest stressors on the ED.

 Help patients stick to their care plan and give them the tools they need to succeed anytime, anywhere.